JakeMcCray/gift_list/README.md

 ## Progress

-- Create/Login to your account [-]
+- Create/Login to your account [✅]
 - Create/Join a group [❌]
 - Edit your own list [❌]
 - See other peoples lists [❌]

 ## Issues / Bugs

-- Site does not properly log in to account unless it is refreshed
+## Planned QOL

+- Give message telling the user why login/register failed
+- Show loading animations
+- Show animation when logging in